We're Alive: Descendants - Chapter 15 - Valley of the Shadow of Death - Part 1 of 3

 Vest took most of the shrapnel, thankfully.

-Good thing we still have the body armor.
+Good thing we still had the body armor.

 Come on, come on, demon.